tarafaa/portfolio_electrical/FPGA_Digital_Processing_System/README.md

 Bi = 0
 ```

-This allows the controller to prevent invalid intermediate data from appearing as valid output.
+This prevents invalid intermediate data from appearing as valid output.

 ---